 This section describes functions used to initialize and manage the state of the History library when you want to use the history functions in your program.

-void using_history (void)

-Begin a session in which the history functions might be used.
-This initializes the interactive variables.

-HISTORY_STATE history_get_history_state (void)
+void using_history (void) Begin a session in which the history functions might be used. interactive variables.
+[Function] This initializes the HISTORY_STATE history_get_history_state (void) [Function]

 Return a structure describing the current state of the input history.